openstack/swift/doc/source/deployment_guide.rst

 Swift is set up to log directly to syslog.
 Every service can be configured with the `log_facility` option to set the syslog log facility destination.
-It is recommended to use syslog-ng to route the logs to specific log files locally on the server and also to remote log collecting servers.
+We recommended using syslog-ng to route the logs to specific log files locally on the server and also to remote log collecting servers.